Here are two equally true statements about pets:

 Alternatives to Pet Insurance

-One popular option is to create your own emergency fund by setting up automated deposits into a savings account.
+Many people asking ‘is pet insurance worth it’ end up creating their own emergency fund by setting up automated deposits into a savings account.
 That way you have the money on hand, collect interest, and don’t lose any you don’t spend.
 You will have to make sure that nest egg is considerable though: many pet insurance policies cover you up to tens of thousands of dollars.

 It takes time to gather savings, so you do run the risk of needing treatment before that cash is on hand.
 If you’re thinking about getting a pet, consider starting to put away money before you bring them home.
 You can also ask if your vet has payment plans, and build a relationship with one that does.